-For almost 50 years, Mays Mission for the Handicapped has been providing opportunities to people with disabilities.
+For over 50 years, Mays Mission for the Handicapped has been providing opportunities to people with disabilities.
 We are a religious, charitable, nondenominational, nonprofit organization dedicated to assisting the physically and spiritually disabled and promoting awareness of the potential of individuals with disabilities.

 Being a 501(c)(3), we are supported through charitable contributions from our faithful and loyal supporters.
 Because of the generous nature of our donors, we are able to provide services like On-The-Job training, scholarships, camperships, referral services, emergency monetary assistance, awareness education, and goodwill.